 At SmartReach.io, we take your security and privacy seriously.
 As the GDPR legislation comes into effect in the spring of 2018, privacy will become a primary focus for most business.
 With this in mind, we’re committed to helping our customers adjust to the scope of the changes by being transparent about our practices and how we protect data and privacy.

-We are hosted on Amazon Web Servies which provides robust, physical data center security and environmental controls.
+We are hosted on Amazon Web Services and Google Cloud Platform which provide robust physical data center security and environmental controls.

 We enable encryption of sensitive data both at rest and in transit over public networks.

 We don't mine or access your data for advertising purposes.

 We only use customer data to provide the services; we don’t sell or rent your data.
 Only authorized personnel have access to data in limited cases.

 We regularly back up your data and provide a maximum 24-hour RTO and RPO.

 Your data belongs completely to you.
 We won't delete data in your account without giving you time to export it.

 We host your data in a secure database.

 All connections to our websites or services are protected via the use of encrypted connections, such as the Secure Socket Layer (SSL) protocol.

 “GDPR” stands for the European Union’s General Data Protection Regulation.
 It replaces the Data Protection Directive.
 The purpose of GDPR is to ensure appropriate protection of personal data in a digital society.